U.S. jobless claims rise more than expected as hurricane backlog clears

 Last week marked the 139th straight week that claims remained below the 300,000 threshold.
 That is the longest such stretch since 1970, when the labor market was smaller.

 The four-week moving average of initial claims, considered a better measure of labor market trends as it irons out week-to-week volatility, fell 1,250, to 231,250 last week, the lowest level since March 31, 1973.
-That suggests ongoing job growth in an economy many regard as near full employment, with the jobless rate at a 17-year low of 4.1 percent.
+That suggests ongoing job growth in an economy many regard as near full employment.

 The so-called continuing claims rose 17,000 to 1.90 million.
 Economists polled by Reuters had expected continuing claims of 1.89 million.